 Homeless counts are mandated every two years by the U.S. Department of Housing and Urban Development for all communities that receive federal funds for homelessness programs.
-Santa Monica began conducting a Homeless Count on an annual basis in 2010 in order to more rapidly identify and respond to homeless population trends by accurately tracking the changes in homelessness and evaluating the success of local efforts.
+Santa Monica began conducting a Homeless Count on an annual basis in 2010 in order to more rapidly identify and respond to homeless population trends.

-The 2013 Homeless Count took place on Wednesday, January 30.
+The 2014 Homeless Count took place on Wednesday, January 29.
 This event could not have taken place without the support of the community, including over 250 community volunteers and City staff who covered each street in Santa Monica!
-Email us for more information on how to get involved or click here to register for the 2014 Count!
+Email us for more information on how to get involved!

-- Zero families were observed on the street, which is consistent with past street count findings and is a unique feature of the homeless population in Santa Monica.
+- Zero families were observed on the street, which is a unique feature of the homeless population in Santa Monica

 - 2009 total = 915